owenw551/SpaceGameEngine/README.md

 A couple of quick notes:

 * I hope to keep what I am currently working on in a file called CurrentWork.
+* The project uses x86 SDL binaries, but I've noticed the project may default to building x64 on your machine and not build correctly.
+If this happens (you'll recieve errors about not beig able to find to the SDL.h header file) switch to x86 and it should work.
 * Building and running the project at any point will most likely load up a test of the latest feature I have added, which is why the resultant program may seem a bit ... incongruous?

 Feel free to use this code however you wish.